mittalswastik/ttex_benchmark/README.md

 ### Compilation Phase1

 * Phase1 of T-Tex does not provide any analysis from the profiler to the llvm-pass
-  * Update [Makefile](https://github.ncsu.edu/smittal6/ttex_benchmark/blob/master/Makefile#L30) - Remove the check-file plugin
+  * Update [Makefile](https://github.ncsu.edu/smittal6/ttex_benchmark/blob/master/Makefile#L30) - Remove the check-file & set-val plugin
 * Update the paths in the Makefile for [clang](https://github.ncsu.edu/smittal6/ttex_benchmark/blob/master/Makefile#L10)
 * Either copy omp.h & omp_tools.h (generally in ~/llvm-project/build/projects/openmp/runtime/src/) generated after compiling llvm to the same directory as the benchmark or add path using -I flag
   * omp.h - OpenMP runtime library